merlinmann/wisdom/wisdom.md

 - In the world of independently making stuff, success with an audience can be thought of as a slice of cake that is impossibly slim but improbably deep.
 Stay focused on delighting the right tiny wedge of the best baked good you can make and there's potentially no limit to how tall it can get.
 - Related: please do not eat your fans.
 They are not actually cake.
 - Great cities often thrive on the number of options that ordinary people have for getting from Point A to Point B—and for potentially exploring unfamiliar terrain both between and beyond those points.
 Limit those options to less than a handful, and both your city and its points start to lose a lot of their appeal.
 (Even if you have a *really* nice car.)
 - Treat recipes like a journey, not a destination.
-Once you feel like you're mostly nailing the basic instructions, start looking for ways to really make it your own.
+Once you feel like you're mostly nailing the basic instructions, start looking for ways to make it your own.
 Remember, you are probably not being scored.
 - Imagine standing on a footbridge and looking down as a fast, choppy stream rushes beneath you.
 Keep watching the stream—but try not to jump in the water. *There*.
 You just meditated a little.
 - Related: if it's useful, you might want to think about meditation as regular office hours with yourself.
 - When you're in your 20s, be advisable about accumulating a lot of long-term obligations.
 If, when, or as your options start to diminish, the sunk costs of theoretical security often become a costly millstone.